The Big Lez Show: Quinton

 Quinton Mackerel is Lez's adoptive son, who was abandoned on his doorstep as an orphan.
 Lez only adopted Quinton upon realising the money he could make from child support payments.
 Quinton is severely neglected by his father Lez and sometimes runs away to Norton's house in times of need.
 Quinton expresses dislike of his father frequently and often curses at him, although he is also usually respectful and fearful of his father's authority.
 Unlike most of the people surrounding him, Quinton is sceptical of drugs and is reluctant to take any from Lez and Sassy's gang, albeit did smoke marijuana with them in Lez's cupboard on one occasion.
-In later series and The Mike Nolan Show, Quinton matures and becomes braver.
+In later series and Mike Nolan's Long Weekend, Quinton matures and becomes braver.
+In the Donny and Clarence show, he is shown to be much older compared to the previous seasons, resembling more of a teenager.